Beyond-jQuery/exercise/README.md

 * Working with arrays, objects, and functions (chapter 12)
 * Separation of concerns, small focused modules, minimal dependencies (chapter 13)

+**The source code is heavily commented.** Please take a look at the code and its comments for more details.

 ## Installing & running the app